Gemini Omni coming soonLearn more

 Pricing summary

 This family page summarizes the pricing shape of the Wan lineup.
 The route pages own exact live pricing, and the dedicated Wan API pricing guide owns the full price breakdown.
-The short version: Wan 2.5 and the standard Wan 2.6 tiers share a predictable per-second video rate, Wan 2.6 Flash runs lower for image-to-video and reference-video iteration, Wan 2.6 reference video has its own input-plus-output duration logic, and Wan Image is billed per image rather than per second.
+The short version: Wan 2.7 is the flagship at $0.083/sec covering all four video workflows, Wan 2.5 and the standard Wan 2.6 tiers share a predictable per-second video rate, Wan 2.6 Flash runs lower for image-to-video and reference-video iteration, and Wan Image is billed per image rather than per second.

 Wan 2.6